 Just when it looked like Lydia was taking the lead in currency developments, around 700 B.C., the Chinese moved from coins to paper money.

-By the time Marco Polo visited in 1271 A.D., the emperor had a good handle on both money supply and various denominations.
+When Marco Polo visited in 1271 A.D., the emperor had a good handle on bony supply and various denominations.

-Europeans were still using coins all the way up to the 16th century, helped along by acquisitions of precious metals from colonies to keep minting more and more cash.
+Europeans were still using coins up to the 16th century, helped by acquisitions of precious metals from colonies to keep minting more and more cash.
 (Money printer go brrrrrrr didn’t start today).

 Eventually, the banks started using banknotes or IOUs for depositors and borrowers to carry around instead of coins.